-King continues to impress with his control in 2016, having pinned opponents inside the 20-yard line 21 times thus far.
+King continued to impress with his control in 2016, pinning opponents inside the 20-yard line 34 this year.

-HISTORICAL PUNTER
+HISTORICAL PUN

 In 2013, P Marquette King became the third punter in franchise history to lead the league in gross punting with an average of 48.9.
 It was the eighth time since 1974 that a Raiders punter has led the league in the category.
 Shane Lechler accomplished the feat four times, and newly-inducted Hall of Famer Ray Guy did it three times.
 Below is a look at the seasons a Raiders punter has led the league in gross average: